 Other posts about this trip from Charlotte, NC to Bangkok, Thailand via PVG:

-I’d flown economy and a short business class flight on China Eastern and was looking forward to a long-haul business class experience on this airline.
+I’d flown economy and a short business class flight on a China Eastern 737-800 and was looking forward to a long-haul business class experience on this airline.

 There was no one in the Priority boarding lane.
 I presented my China Eastern (not Delta) boarding pass and my passport and went right on board to the business section.
 Boarding through the second door from the front, a flight attendant (FA) offered a warm greeting and directed me to my seat, 8A.